 The Body Perception Questionnaire measure one’s level of body awareness and how the person’s autonomic nervous system (ANS) reacts.
 The ANS controls the cardiovascular, respiratory, digestive, and temperature regulation systems and is involved in the experience and expression of emotions.
 Clients are encouraged to complete the BPQ to increase body awareness and understand how emotions are experienced in the body.

-The Nine Steps to the Other Side of Triggered™ Curriculum walks clients through steps to identify and resolve a current-day trigger to a past unresolved trauma.
-As part of the process, the client completes an Empowerment Map©, which traces the path of trigger and trauma through the client’s brain and body in order to create a new pathway that resolves the trigger in an empowering manner.
+We walk clients through steps to identify cycles of mobilization, disconnection and engagement.
+Current-day triggers activate a “drive to survive” in response to the “longing to connect.”
+As part of the process, the client completes a personal profile map, trigger and resources map, regulation map and tracking graph, which traces the path of trigger and trauma through the client’s brain and body in order to create a new pathway that resolves the trigger in an empowering manner.